sindresorhus/capture-website/readme.md

 Type: `object | number`\
 Default: `0`

+Inset the bounding box of the screenshot.

 Accepts an object `{top?: number; right?: number; bottom?: number; left?: number}` or a `number` as a shorthand for all directions.

-Modifies the bounding box of the screenshot.
 Positive values, for example `inset: 10`, will decrease the size of the screenshot.
 Negative values, for example `inset: {left: -10}`, will increase the size of the screenshot.